billturner/older_new_kindofblue.com/now.md

 * [Sketching Prompt Randomizer](http://prompts.kindofblue.com/)

 > A simple creative prompt generator I wrote mainly as an exercise to teach myself [React](https://facebook.github.io/react/ "React homepage") and [Redux](http://redux.js.org/ "Redux documentation site").
 It doesn't do a whole lot now, but my plan is to expand it to allow you to specify your own subjects and techniques.
+Note: it looks a bit better viewing on a phone instead of a desktop.

 * Beginner Javascript introduction